xarray-contrib/xdggs/README.md

 ## Getting Started

-Here's a quick example of how to use `xdggs` to convert your Xarray data to a DGGS grid and perform resampling.
+As an example, this is how you would use `xdggs` to reconstruct geographical coordinates from the cell ids:

 ```python
 import xarray as xr